zepam/Glossary/README.md

 **Kernel methods**: ML algorithms that use functions called kernels to project data into higher dimensional space.
 They are especially useful for pattern analysis of data that is not linearly separable.

-**Big O notation**: A mathematical concept used in computer science to describe the performance or complexity of an algorithm's runtime or memory usage as the input size (denoted as n) becomes large
+**Big O notation**: A mathematical concept used in computer science to describe the performance or complexity of an algorithm's runtime or memory usage as the input size (denoted as n) becomes large.